craw0967/steamlink-archlinux/README.md

 sudo ./boot_device_creator.sh
 ```

-Follow the prompts and enter in the drive you wish to format and install Archlinux to.
+Follow the prompts and enter in the drive you wish to format and install ArchLinux to.
 Be very careful at this point as the script will format whatever drive you select.
 ```
 /dev/sdb1
 ```